Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Translate provided code into events for selected objects.
+    Translate provided code into events for all selected objects.
 Provided code must have correct syntax.

 **Parameters**